10 Home Office Workstation Tips: Boost Productivity and Reduce Stress

 1. Chair Height

-And on a related note, chair depth is important too.
-You should always sit with your butt to the very back of the seat, and there should be about one fist’s worth of space between the edge of the seat and the back of your calves.
+Chair depth is important too.
+You should always sit with your bottom to the very back of the seat, and there should be about one fist’s worth of space between the edge of the seat and the back of your calves.
 If the seat is too deep, you’ll be prone to sliding forward and slouching, and it will hinder circulation to your lower legs.

 2. Desk Height

 The problem with the chair tip above is that the correct chair height often puts you in an uncomfortable position relative to your desk.

 Ideally, your elbows should rest by your ribs and form a 90-degree angle with the desktop, allowing your forearms to rest parallel to the ground.
 If there’s a mismatch between your chair height and desk height, there are a few workarounds you can try.

 If your desk is too low, try placing your desk on furniture risers, which can raise the height by several inches if needed.
 However, you do want your desk to be stable and not shake.
 If you have a desk with interchangeable legs (like the ones from IKEA), swap them out for a better size.
 Otherwise, you’ll just have to buy a taller desk.

 On the other hand, tall desks can lead to wrist issues or shoulder/neck issues depending on how you adjust to the excess height.

 One solution is to install a keyboard tray under the desk so your arms don’t have to reach so high.